Dashboard | 2015-2020

 This data representation features the amount of funding invested each year since the Urban Forest Plan entered the implementation phase in 2015.

-This graph shows the funding investments and related measurables over the past 5 years.
+This graph shows the funding investments and related measurables over the past 6 years.
+The Community Tree Report tracks 4 major categories across programs and contracts.
+These categories are further organized into the subcategories below.

-This graph shows the funding investments by sector over the last five years.
+This graph shows the funding investments by sector since 2015.

 This graph shows each sector and recipient organization and the total amount of investment they have received.